Follow TV Tropes

 • He-Man and the Masters of the Universe (1983) originally had 65 episodes, but was successful enough to merit another 65 for a total of 130.

 • Inspector Gadget did 65 episodes and was then renewed for an additional 21.
-The second season replaced the voice cast (Except for Gadget, Brain, and Dr. Claw) due to voice recording moving to Hollywood after being outsourced to Toronto for Season 1.
+The second season was produced in-house by DiC in Los Angeles in place of Nelvana in Toronto.
+Accordingly, the voice cast was replaced (Except for Gadget, Brain, and Dr. Claw) due to voice recording moving to Hollywood after being done in Toronto for Season 1.
 (The characters mentioned were already having their voices recorded in Hollywood.)

-• Johnny Test, renewed for a fifth (and later sixth) season after the first 4 seasons brought the episode total to 65.
+• Johnny Test, renewed for a fifth (and later sixth) season after the first four brought the total to 65.

 • Kim Possible, though it had to be Un-Canceled to get a fourth season after reaching 65 episodes.
-Its final total (counting the movie as three single episodes) is 87 episodes.
+Its final total (counting the movie as three single episodes) is 87.

-• M.A.S.K. had 65 episodes in its first series, which was followed by the short and very different racing series.
+• M.A.S.K. had 65 episodes in its first series, followed by the short and very different racing series.

 • My Little Pony: Friendship Is Magic - The show had 26 episodes for each of its first two seasons, and 13 for its third season in order to meet syndication.
 The show became so popular and profitable that it was renewed for an additional 26 episode season.
 And a few more after that.
 The show would eventually end its run with 228 episodes (including six clip show episodes) over nine seasons and a theatrical film, in additional to spin-off materials.